Purchases through our links may earn us a commission.

 Intel 12th gen (Alder Lake) CPUs are just around the corner.
 And new CPU generation also means a new chipset, the Z690.
 Since the LGA 1700 socket used by Alder Lake CPUs is physically different from the LGA 1200 socket, you cannot use Z590 motherboards with the new CPUs.
 Only motherboards based on the Z690 socket support 12th gen CPUs.
-And today, we’re showing the best Z690 motherboards you can get at the moment.
-Before we dive into the list, let’s talk about Alder Lake CPUs and new features found on the Z690 boards.
+Other motherboards won’t work with these CPUs.

 The Z590 version of the Gigabyte UD is able to run overclocked 11900K with the CPU seeping north of 220W, and the Z690 version has noticeably improved the VRM section.
 We’re talking about sixteen 60A power stages vs. twelve 50A stages, which is a healthy upgrade.
 Overall, this board should handle ~20W higher max power of the 12900K (compared to the 11900K) without issues.

-Memory support goes up to DDR4 5333; the board features three PCIe 4.0 NVMe slots and six SATA III ports.
+Memory support goes up to DDR4 5333 MT/s; the board features three PCIe 4.0 NVMe slots and six SATA III ports.
 Two M.2 slots support 2260/2280 SSDs.
 Not a big deal since most consumer-grade SSDs feature the 2280 form factor.
 You also get one PCIe 5.0 x16 slot, two PCIe 3.0 x16 slots working in x4 and x1 modes, and two PCIe x1 slots.

 On the back, you can find a 2.5Gb LAN port, four USB 5Gbps ports, one 10Gbps USB, one 20Gbps USB-C port, audio jacks, and four USB 2.0 ports.
 The board also includes one HDMI and one DisplayPort.
 There’s also a BIOS flash button, found on the PCB and not on the rear I/O. Finally, the AC version of the board comes with Wi-Fi 6 and sports a ten percent higher price.

-Other specs include support for up to DDR5 6400, four M.2 slots (three are PCIe 4.0, one is PCIe 3.0), and six SATA III ports.
+Other specs include support for up to DDR5 6400 MT/s, four M.2 slots (three are PCIe 4.0, one is PCIe 3.0), and six SATA III ports.
 The Z690-A has three PCIe x16 slots (one is PCIe 5.0, the other two are PCIe 3.0 working in 4x and x1 modes) and one PCIe x1 slot.

 Realtek ALC897 Codec is responsible for audio.
 At the back, you can find a 2.5Gb LAN port, one 10Gbps USB port, one 20Gbps USB-C, two 5Gbps USB ports, and two USB 2.0 ports.
 There’s also the usual selection of audio jacks along with a single HDMI and DisplayPort outputs.

-3. Gigabyte Z690 Aero G: Best Z690 motherboard for most users (DDR4)
+Gigabyte Z690 Aero G: Best mid-range DDR4 Z690 motherboard

 If you want a quality board with DDR4 support that isn’t too expensive while packing a wide range of features, we recommend the Gigabyte Z690 Aero G, DDR4 version.
 First of all, the VRM section is excellent (sixteen CPU power stages).

 There’s one PCIe 5.0 x16 slot and two PCIe 3.0 x16 slots working in x4 mode.
 The Realtek ALC4080 codec powers the audio section.
 As for the wireless support, you get Wi-Fi 6 2×2 along with Bluetooth 5.2.

 That said, this is also a great gaming motherboard.
 The 20Gbps USB-C features VisionLink tech that allows 60W power delivery with DisplayPort video output support.
 Other extra features include the BIOS flash button on the PCB.

-4. MSI Z690 Tomahawk Wi-Fi: Best Z690 motherboard for most users (DDR5)
+MSI Z690 Tomahawk Wi-Fi: Best value DDR5 Z690 motherboard

 The VRM section features sixteen 70A CPU phases.
 In other words, more than enough for any overclocked Alder Lake CPU.
-Memory support goes up to DDR5 6400.
+Memory support goes up to DDR5 6400 MT/s.
 The Z690 Tomahawk has four M.2 slots (three of those support 2242/ 2260/ 2280 NVMe SSDs) and six SATA III ports.